 Mercury thermostats can be a major source of mercury contamination in the environment.
 Mercury is a dangerous neurotoxin.
 It does not break down in the environment and it bioaccumulates in the tissues of fish, which are then consumed by people.
 One gram of mercury can contaminate a 20-acre lake.
 Mercury thermostats, each containing about 3 grams of mercury, have been phased out in California but are still found in many homes and businesses.

 Supporting Thermostat Stewardship

 In 2008, CPSC and the California Sierra Club co-sponsored AB 2347, the Mercury Thermostat Collection Act.
 This was the first extended producer responsibility bill to become law in California.
-The not-for-profit Thermostat Recycling Corporation (TRC) was formed to comply with the new law, and has developed a convenient take-back program for mercury thermostats.
-Under this law, heating and air conditioning (HVAC) wholesalers are required to accept mercury thermostats from the public free-of-charge, and contractors who remove mercury thermostats must recycle them.
+The nonprofit Thermostat Recycling Corporation (TRC) was formed to serve as the stewardship organization and to develop a convenient take-back program.
+Under the law, heating and air conditioning (HVAC) wholesalers must accept mercury thermostats from the public free-of-charge, and contractors who remove mercury thermostats must recycle them.

-- Tempers Are Rising About Mercury – Crosslands Bulletin, 4/14/2013
+- Tempers Are Rising about Mercury – Crosslands Bulletin, 4/14/13

 - CA Mercury Thermostat Law Now in Effect – Thermostat Recycling Corporation Press Release 7/8/09

 - Manufacturers Implement Mercury Thermostat Recycling Program in CA- Thermostat Recycling Corp.
 6/18/09

 - Assemblyman Ruskin holds a press conference, signing the historic producer responsibility law: